cloudflare/cloudflare-docs/content/network-interconnect/classic-cni/set-up/configure-bgp-bfd.md

 # BGP and Bidirectional Forwarding Detection

-You can use BGP with classic CNI if you are a Magic Transit customer.
+You can use Border Gateway Protocol (BGP) with classic CNI if you are a Magic Transit customer.
 You can build a BGP session over your CNI 1.0 connection to signal when Cloudflare should advertise and anycast your IP prefixes for DDoS mitigation.
-You can also optionally use BFD on this BGP session.
+You can also optionally use [Bidirectional Forwarding Detection (BFD)](#bfd) on this BGP session.

 ## BGP

 ### Configure the BGP session

-After establishing your connection, the next steps include provisioning the Generic Route Encapsulation (GRE) IPs and configuring the Border Gateway Protocol (BGP) peering information.
+After establishing your connection, the next steps include provisioning the Generic Route Encapsulation (GRE) IPs and configuring the BGP peering information.
 This process takes approximately one week.

 ### Provision the IP